US regulators lift in-person restrictions on abortion pill

-WASHINGTON (AP) — The Food and Drug Administration on Thursday permanently loosened several key restrictions on abortion pills, including a long-standing requirement that the medication be picked up in person.
+WASHINGTON (AP) — The Food and Drug Administration on Thursday permanently removed a major obstacle for women seeking abortion pills, eliminating a long-standing requirement that they pick up the medication in person.

-Under the change, millions of American women will be able to get a prescription via an online consultation and receive the pills through the mail.
-FDA officials said a scientific review supported broadening access, including eliminating the restriction that limited dispensing to a small number of specialty clinics and doctor’s offices.
+Millions of American women will now be able to get a prescription via an online consultation and receive the pills through the mail.
+FDA officials said a scientific review supported broadening access, including no longer limiting dispensing to a small number of specialty clinics and doctor’s offices.

 But prescribers will still need to undergo certification and training.
 Additionally, the agency said dispensing pharmacies will have to be certified.